 Great! you're all signed in.
 Click to download your resource.Download

-If your teaching philosophy is anything like mine, then you strive to expose students to as many materials, techniques and learning experiences as you can during your limited amount of instruction.
-Dozens of projects in countless mediums, oodles of artist introductions, techniques upon techniques all rolled into a tiny smidgen of time.
+If your teaching philosophy is anything like mine, then you strive to expose students to as many materials, techniques, and learning experiences as you can during your limited amount of instruction.
+Dozens of projects in countless mediums, oodles of artist introductions, and techniques upon techniques all rolled into a tiny smidgen of time.

 However, as the common saying goes “a mile wide and an inch deep” was becoming more shallow than I thought.